• Skip to main content

 Notes

-• Soup will keep for 3-4 days in the refrigerator in a tightly sealed container and reheats well in the microwave or on the stovetop.
+• Storage: Soup will keep for 3-4 days in the refrigerator in a tightly sealed container and reheats well in the microwave or on the stovetop.

-• Soup can also be frozen for 2-3 months in a tightly sealed container (allow to cool completely before storing in the freezer).
+• Freezing: Soup can also be frozen for 2-3 months in a tightly sealed container (allow to cool completely before storing in the freezer).

-• Using low-sodium broth will reduce the flavor of this soup.
+• Sodium: Using low-sodium broth will reduce the flavor of this soup.
 If low-sodium broth is needed for dietary reasons, I suggest increasing the herbs to add extra flavor.

 Nutrition Estimate